Old-fashioned roses :

 Enfant de France (1860)

-Impressive Hybrid Perpetual with big , flat light pink blooms with a marvellous fragrance.
-Like many of this class is a bit of a gawky grower and does best pegged down or trained along a low fence to produce more blooms sold out
+Impressive Hybrid Perpetual with big , flat light pink blooms with a marvelous fragrance.
+Like many of this class is a bit of a gawky grower and does best pegged down or trained along a low fence to produce more blooms small plants available now

-Portland. dark mauve/purple scented bush,good repeat, vigorous. sold out
+Portland. dark mauve/purple scented bush,good repeat, vigorous. available now

 Jacques Cartier